sumeetmolani/AI-Customer-Support-Triage-Automation/README.md

 contact_method
 timestamp
 Why we use it
-Standardised field names make expressions, AI prompts, JavaScript, and downstream routing easier to maintain.
+Standardized field names make expressions, AI prompts, JavaScript, and downstream routing easier to maintain.
 Documentation
 n8n Edit Fields documentation
 ________________________________________
-**4.3 IF**
+4.3 IF
 Purpose
 The IF node provides conditional validation before the request reaches the AI stage.
 For example, required customer information can be checked before processing.